-We discovered that there are several possibilities to do this:
+We discovered that there are several ways to do this:

 1. SMTP (direct mail)